alphasaft/Micro/docs/syntax.md

     stmtn;
 };
 ```
-`stmti` and `argi` must be valid expressions, but there's no additionnal requirements for them.
+where `stmti` and `argi` has to be valid expressions.
 The argument list is often called the head, while the statement list is called the body.
 Since line breaks and spaces are irrelevant, this is fine as well :
 ```
 macro(
     arg1;